-We are pleased to announce Dr. Sophiya Benjamin as the Schlegel Chair in Mental Health and Aging at McMaster University and the Schlegel-UW Research Institute for Aging (RIA).
+We are pleased to announce Dr. Sophiya Benjamin as the Schlegel Chair in Mental Health and Aging at the Schlegel-UW Research Institute for Aging (RIA).
 This appointment comes as a recognition of her outstanding contributions to the fields of geriatric psychiatry, geriatric medicine, and patient-centered care.

 “We are thrilled to welcome Sophiya Benjamin to the RIA research team,” said Tina Mah, executive director at the RIA.
 “Her exemplary dedication to improving the lives of older adults through specialized geriatric mental health approaches to care will undoubtedly benefit even more older adults across Canada with this Schlegel Chair position.”